 A local gem turned international franchise, dipndip is the best place for any foodie with a sweet tooth.
 The concept was created by two chocolate lovers, Firas Daker and Amer Haffar, and has been going strong for seven years.
 Dipndip’s focus is on providing a full experience for the customer, from open kitchens to food presentation and the taste of sweet Belgian chocolate.
 The menu offers a wide selection of pancakes, brownies, waffles and fruits, ready for you to dip into delicious chocolate creations.

-Diner, North American, Fast Food, Barbeque, Street Food, $$$
+Diner, Restaurant, North American, Fast Food, Street Food, Middle Eastern

 Another local treasure turned international franchise, Classic Burger is taking the Arab world by storm.
 With joints spread across Lebanon, the UAE and Cyprus, Classic burger is raising the bar on what makes a delicious burger and perfect grill.
 There are branches of the classic yellow burger joint all over the place.

 Mimoz Tripoli is the place for hot dogs, burgers and other hearty meals.
 Enjoy the taste of beef or chicken grilled to perfection at this small diner in the heart of the city.
 It’s well-loved by locals as a take-out place.